NullPointerNinja7/sonocop/README.md

 Sonocop
 ---------

+Updated V1.2:
+   - Added Reporting program to report accuracy against a collection of known good and bad files

+Update V1.3
+   - Handle case where model file is missing
+   - Now returns number of bad files as exit code (useful for validation scripts)

 Analyze flac files in folder (check if they are transcoded using current model):

     #verbosely check all files in folder